pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 -   `daemon`:
     -   Runs with root privileges.
     -   Executes with the startup of macOS, even before the user logs in.
-    -   After the plist is registered by `SMAppService`, it is executed only after being approved by the user from `System Settings > General > Login Items`.
+    -   After the plist is registered by `SMAppService`, it is executed only after being approved by the user from `System Settings > General > Login Items & Extensions`.
 -   `agent`:
     -   Runs with user privileges.
     -   Executes when the user logs in.